enterspeedhq/enterspeed-docs/docs/key-concepts/collection-schemas.md

 ```

 ## Example of usage in Delivery API
-Examples of retrieving slices of collection items in Delivery API.
+Examples of retrieving slices of collection items in [delivery API](/api#tag/Delivery)

 By requesting `?handle=recipes`, you will get default slice size (of 10) of the first items in the collection.